shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Follow the logic in the notebook.
     - Same code can be adapted to return kth largest/smallest or k largest/smallest.

-  -  At any given moment, a queue in BFS level order traversal would hold no more two levels of nodes.
-  - For a binary tree, the maximum number of nodes at a level would be N+1 / 2​ which is also the number of leafs in a full binary tree.

-  - Make sure to make most out of running sums/running mins/running maxes instead of creating another pass.
-  - For parenthesis related questions > stack / calculate balance (1 for closing/-1 for opening / max size of stack
-    - If balance can solve the problem, no need to create additional stack
-  - Need to process something after? >>>>>>> Stack

- - Binary Search:
     - Can guess loose boundaries for initial search space and iterate
      - Binary search remains tricky to implement.
 Is it mid or mid + 1?
 Do we return left or right and until when does the loop run.
     - Do test infinite loop